bermi/console-proxy/README.md

 [![Build Status](https://secure.travis-ci.org/bermi/console-proxy.png?branch=master)](http://travis-ci.org/bermi/console-proxy)

 This module allows you to intercept console messages on all browsers and on Node.js.
-It will not override the global console object and it will not create stubs for environments where console is not implemented.
+It will not override the global console object.
+Stubs are created for environments where console methods are not implemented.

+Tested on IE7-IE10, Chrome, Safari and Firefox

 ## Installation